Edible Flowers

 Rose Petals

-Roses add a subtle floral flavor to dishes.
-They come in various colors and intensities.
+Roses add a subtle floral flavor that comes in different intensities across varieties.
 Rose petals are used in syrups, jams, and desserts.
-Rose water, a byproduct, is also popular in baking and beverages.
+Rose water — made from distilling petals — is a staple in Middle Eastern baking and worth keeping in your pantry once you’ve tried it.

 Borage